 If you or a family member or friend are a business or employer, education or training provider and could support William Perkin with our Careers programme (including Work Experience placements, Careers talks, networking opportunities) please do contact us as we are always looking to expand our network of employers and education providers.

 Careers Guidance in schools - Statutory Frameworks:

 In December 2017, the Department for Education (DfE) published a new Careers Strategy for secondary schools followed by statutory guidance in January 2018.
 Schools must have an appointed Careers Leader and a Careers Information, Advice & Guidance (CIAG) Programme for each academic year.
-By September 2020 schools should be meeting the Eight Gatsby Benchmarks (outlined below):
+Schools should be meeting the Eight Gatsby Benchmarks (outlined below):